jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

     def test_duration_w_date_and_time(self):
     ...

-* then add an assertion in ``test_converting_strings_to_numbers`` to see if I can make the same :py:exc:`ValueError` happen again to make sure the problem is with converting the string to a number
+* then add an assertion in ``test_converting_strings_to_numbers`` to see if I can make the same ValueError_ happen again to make sure the problem is with converting the string to a number

   .. code-block:: python